52North/OGITO/README.md

 ## Introduction

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
 ## Deployment
 ### Requirements
 - Web Server (e.g Apache2 or NGINX) for serving the OGITO app and hosting QGIS Server
 - QGIS Server
 - POSTGIS (other Database supported by QGIS can be used as well)
-- (NodeJS, only required for image upload and developemnt)
+- NodeJS, only required for image upload and developemnt
+- (Python, only required to execute the [script to extract street data](#street-search))

 ### Authentication
-- Auth0 single page application login
+The OGITO app requires authentication.
+For authentication OGITO currently uses [AUTH0](https://auth0.com/) (registration required - free tier only).
+At Auth0, a _singe page web application' must be created an configured according to the URL of the OGITO deployment (can be _http://localhost:4200/_ for development setup).
+Domain and client id must be provided in the [application configuration](#app-configuration).

-### Development
+### Development Setup
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.
 In order to build and run the project locally [Angular CLI must be installed](https://angular.io/guide/setup-local#install-the-angular-cli)
 #### Build
 Run `ng build` to build the project.
 The build artifacts will be stored in the dist/ directory.
 Use the `--prod` flag for a production build.
 #### Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+In order to access projects in OGTIO [authentication](#authentication) must be configured for the development setup as well

-## Configuration
+### Configuration
-OGITO has a global app configuration file for settings that affect the deployment or all projects and project configuration file with settings for each project.
+OGITO has a global app configuration file for settings that affect the deployment or all projects and project configuration file with [settings for each project](#publish-project).
 Each project needs a entry in the project settings file.
 ### App Configuration
 `src/assets/configuration/appsettings.json`